-In this paper, we show that the cutwidth of threshold graphs can be computed in linear time.
-In fact we present an O(n)-time algorithm for computing the cutwidth of threshold graphs with n vertices.
-Threshold graphs are a well-studied graph class with a variety of theoretical applications [18], and are both split graphs and interval graphs [5, 12].
+In this paper, we present an O(n)-time algorithm for computing the cutwidth of threshold graphs with n vertices.
+Threshold graphs are a well-studied graph class with a variety of theoretical applications [18], and they are both split graphs and interval graphs [5, 12].
 Split and interval graphs are two unrelated subclasses of the widely-known class of chordal graphs.
 Before presenting our algorithm for threshold graphs, we show that the cutwidth problem remains NP-complete on split graphs (even on a very restricted type of split graphs), and hence also on chordal graphs.
-As a complementary result, we show that for another subclass of interval graphs, proper interval graphs, the cutwidth problem has a trivial solution, which does not work for interval graphs in general or for threshold graphs.
 Our findings are summarized in Figure 1.